wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/use-power-query/includes/exercise-add-accounts.md

 ## Prepare data

-A comma-separated values (CSV) file that contains accounts as potential franchise owners is available to download here: Provide a link to the **Potential Franchise Owners.csv** file here
+A comma-separated values (CSV) file that contains accounts as potential franchise owners is available to download.

 For this exercise, the file must be uploaded to a OneDrive for Business folder you have access to.